-The school’s own jazz trio ushered in guests, and student Anijah Mooltrey set the tone with a rendition of the freedom song “Ain’t Gonna Let Nobody Turn Me Around.”
-Students presented black-and-white documentary footage of the Little Rock Nine boldly marching into Central High School past hordes of angry white protestors, sometimes with violent consequences.
+The school’s jazz trio ushered in guests, and student Anijah Mooltrey set the tone with the freedom song “Ain’t Gonna Let Nobody Turn Me Around.”
+Students presented black-and-white documentary footage of the Little Rock Nine marching into Central High School past hordes of angry white protestors.

 Roberts received a standing ovation and hollers of enthusiasm from students as he glided across the stage to receive the microphone.

 Although 1957 is now a distant memory, Roberts said he is reluctant to package the event and label it as “history.”
 According to Roberts, one of the biggest failings of the modern educational system is “the idea that history happened in the past.”